-Can I File a Lawsuit If the at Fault Driver Has Basic Liability Insurance?
+Can I File a Lawsuit If the At-Fault Driver Has Basic Liability Insurance?

 According to the National Highway Traffic Safety Administration, there are about 6 million automobile crashes reported by police every year in the US.
 In the state of Texas, not a single day passes by without a road crash.
 Subsequently, data from the Texas Department of Transportation show there were 14,282 crashes on Texas roads in 2017, resulting in several injuries and deaths.